gvwilson/thirdbit/src/fiction/iffy/index.md

 The box was just that,
-a waxed cardboard box that might once have held vegetables or packs of tofu jerky but which was now home to a couple of puff jackets in zippered bags, a stained pair of snow pants, winterized boots in three different sizes, gloves, mittens, a snorkel—she studied that for a moment—and goggles with three different polarization settings.
+a waxed cardboard box that might once have held vegetables or packs of tofu jerky but was now home to a couple of puff jackets in zippered bags, a stained pair of snow pants, winterized boots in three different sizes, gloves, mittens, a snorkel—she studied that for a moment—and polarized goggles.

 By the time Edson climbed back into the cab she was bundled up and overheating.
 "Lemme know if you, uh, hear anythin' more,"